What is Sexual Assault?

 - Digestive problems

-La Roche College is in Compliance with Title IX of the Education Amendments of 1972
+La Roche University is in Compliance with Title IX of the Education Amendments of 1972

-La Roche College is a community of people dedicated to academic achievement and personal development.
-The College endorses and supports values developed in the Catholic tradition and recognizes that the community living on campus demands commonly accepted standards of conduct.
+La Roche University is a community of people dedicated to academic achievement and personal development.
+The University endorses and supports values developed in the Catholic tradition and recognizes that the community living on campus demands commonly accepted standards of conduct.

 La Roche can assist students with medical assistance, advocacy and support services, and housing or academic accommodations.
 Employees who have knowledge of any form of sexual misconduct that occurs on our campus or that involves any employee, student or guest, are required to report the incident immediately.